elementor/elementor-developers-docs/src/controls/conditional-display.md

 ### Nested Conditions

-We can also nest conditions
+We can also nest conditions:

 ```php
 'conditions' => [